-The first and second requirement may be fulfilled either personally by the investor or through a company in which the investor is a shareholder, in proportion to the investor’s shareholdings percentage.
+The first, second and third requirement may be fulfilled either personally by the investor or through a company in which the investor is a shareholder, in proportion to the investor’s shareholdings percentage.

 Moreover, a high-ranking senior manager of a company which has met the second requirement may apply for the CIS Scheme if:

 In this case the following additional documents should be provided: